FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/read-me.md

 ## Quickstart

-The quickstart should inform the user where the project is supported, and has been tested to work, before moving onto the installation and removal instructions.
+The quickstart should inform the user where the project is supported (e.g. the operating system), and has been tested to work, before moving onto the installation and removal instructions.

 A user should be able to easily install, use, and potentially remove your project to create a good experience.